wiremoons/wiremoons.github.io/_posts/2021-02-28-Codespaces-with-Ada.md

 ---
 # GitHub Codespaces Test for the Ada Language

-*Codespaces* is a GitHub facility that is currently being tested that aims to provided a development environment designed to be used from within a web browser.
-This outlines test for a very basic *Ada* language project, from within Codespaces.
+*Codespaces* is a GitHub facility that is currently being tested, that aims to provided a development environment to be used from within a web browser.
+This outlines a basic test I did for a very basic *Ada* language project, from within a GitHub repository to try out *Codespaces*.

 ## Environment

-I create a new test repository for the purposes of testing the new [GitHub Codespaces](https://github.com/features/codespaces) feature, that provides a *Visual Studio Code* development environment accessible from any computer with a web browser.
+I created a new test repository for the purposes of trying out the new [GitHub Codespaces](https://github.com/features/codespaces) feature, that provides a *Visual Studio Code* development environment accessible from any computer with a web browser.

 The repository I created is [here](https://github.com/wiremoons/codespace-test-ada) - although there is not much to see really!

-The container it uses to encapsulate the development environment is the [default Linux (Ubuntu)](https://github.com/microsoft/vscode-dev-containers/tree/v0.159.0/containers/codespaces-linux) one that is provided once the Codespace is launched.
+The container it uses to encapsulate the development environment is the [default Linux (Ubuntu)](https://github.com/microsoft/vscode-dev-containers/tree/v0.159.0/containers/codespaces-linux) one that is provided once the *Codespace* is launched.

-This default environment includes support for quite a number of programming languages that includes: *Python*, *Node.js*, *JavaScript*, *TypeScript*, C*++*, *Java*, C*#*, F*#*, .NET *Core*, *PHP*, *PowerShell*, *Go*, *Ruby*, *Rust*.
+This default environment includes support for quite a number of programming languages that includes: *Python*, *Node.js*, *JavaScript*, *TypeScript*, *C++*, *Java*, *C#*, *F#*, *.NET Core*, *PHP*, *PowerShell*, *Go*, *Ruby*, *Rust*.
 Unfortunately this list does not include support for *Ada*.

-In order to provide Ada support so code and be check, tested, and built, an *Ada* development language environment is needed as well.
-These can be installed into the Codespace in two ways that as relatively easy that include:
+In order to provide Ada support so code and be checked, tested, and built, an *Ada* language development environment is needed as well.
+These can be installed into the *Codespaces* in two ways that are relatively easy that include:

-1. Open the Codespaces (Visual Studio Code) built-in Terminal window and install the required support via the Ubuntu package manager called `apt`.
+**ONE:** Open the *Codespaces* built-in Terminal window and install the required support via the *Ubuntu* package manager called `apt`.
 To install the *GNAT FSF Ada Compiler*, build tools, and some commonly used libraries the following command can be executed.
 The command did not execute cleanly always, but also entering `sudo apt-get update --fix-missing` did fix the issues when it was re-run:

 ```shell
 sudo apt install -y gnat gprbuild gdb upx-ucl asis-programs \